polkadot-developers/polkadot-docs/develop/parachains/testing/mock-runtime.md

     ---

-    Learn how to efficiently test pallets in the Polkadot SDK, ensuring the reliability and security of your pallets operations.
+    Learn how to efficiently test pallets in the Polkadot SDK, ensuring your pallet operations are reliable and secure.

     [:octicons-arrow-right-24: Reference](/develop/parachains/testing/pallet-testing/)